 One of the largest historical districts of Singapore, visiting Chinatown is a must-see FREE attraction to see.
 Start by checking out the largest Hawker Centre in Singapore.
 The Chinatown Complex Hawker Centre is one of the best in Singapore and has over 200 food stalls.

-Located also in the heart of Chinatown is the beautiful golden interiors of the Buddha Tooth Relic Temple.
-A must see FREE attractions to see in Singapore with kids to learn more about the culture of Buddhism and a popular place of worship.
+Located also in the heart of Chinatown is the beautiful, golden interiors of the Buddha Tooth Relic Temple.
+A must-see FREE attraction to see in Singapore with kids to learn more about the culture of Buddhism and a popular place of worship.

 Proper attire is required to enter the temple (covered shoulders and legs) and coverings are provided upon entry as needed.